-In this tutorial, I will show you how to make a simple proximity detection device using the Particle Argon and the Grove Starter Kit for Particle Mesh.
+In this tutorial, I will show you how to make a simple proximity detection device using the Particle IoT Starter Kit.
 The goal of this project is to use the ultrasonic range finder to measure the distance to an object from my Argon.

 I'll also show you how to set a distance threshold, so when any thing comes close to your Argon, an RGB LED will illuminate.
 There's no complicated wiring necessary and you don't need a soldering iron.
 This project takes advantage of the plug-and-play modularity the Grove system.
 You'll have your detector built in minutes regardless of your familiarity with circuits and I have all the code ready for you to try with a click of your mouse.